 They’re also often a better investment than a new camera, because they stand the test of time and retain their value exceptionally well.

-In this guide, you’ll learn about the best Fuji lenses as of 2021, which situations they work best in, their strengths and weaknesses, plus alternatives for different budgets.
+In this guide, you’ll learn about the best Fuji lenses as of mid-2023, which situations they work best in, their strengths and weaknesses, plus alternatives for different budgets.

 Finally, I’ve included TONS of sample images I’ve taken with each lens,

 to help you determine if the lens is your next

 soulmate camera kit companion.

 Let’s take a look inside at my top 7 Fujifilm lenses for X Mount cameras that belong in your camera bag in 2023.